moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-05-how-important-is-the-performance-of-your-website.md

 ---
 layout: post
-title: "How to measure the performance of your website"
+title: "How important is the performance of your website"
 date: 2019-11-05 18:46:12
 image: '/assets/img/'
 tags: [performance testing]
 categories: [performance testing]
-twitter_text: 'How to measure the performance of your website'
+twitter_text: 'How important is the performance of your website'
 ---

 ## Introduction